intergalaktik/bb3-cm4/README.md

 Tested and working on CM4 and ULX4M

-HDMI, USB, Ethernet, DSI
+HDMI, USB, Ethernet, DSI, SPI0

 Currently not working / not tested

-LCD, SD, PCIe, GPIO
+SPI1, SPI2, LCD, SD, PCIe, GPIO

 ## Work on this board is financed by NLnet foundation